Detailed Guide forLight Truck or Delivery Services Drivers in San Diego County

 In California, the number of Light Truck Drivers is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Light Truck Drivers are expected to increase by 13.9 percent, or 13,500 jobs between 2014 and 2024.

-In San Diego County, the number of Light Truck Drivers is expected to grow slower than average growth rate for all occupations.
-Jobs for Light Truck Drivers are expected to increase by 14.9 percent, or 870 jobs between 2012 and 2022.
+In San Diego County, the number of Light Truck Drivers is expected to grow faster than average growth rate for all occupations.
+Jobs for Light Truck Drivers are expected to increase by 18.0 percent, or 1,190 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|